 buy-bought

-Once again, it might be helpful to make an anchor chart similar to the one below for students to reference!
+Once again, it might be helpful to make an irregular verbs anchor chart, similar to the one below, for students to reference!

 anchor chart to help second graders understand how to make spelling changes to irregular past-tense verbs